 How the Hubristic Pride of a Teen Boy Inspired…

-I began to write this article in my head as I bounced around the back seat of a car careening down Commonwealth Avenue during rush hour.
+I began to write this article in my head as I bounced around the back seat of a car careening down Commonwealth Avenue in Boston during rush hour.

 “What’s that woman’s problem?” scoffed the young man behind the wheel as I held on for dear life.
 “Sheesh, learn to drive, lady!” he hollered out the window as our car lurched around the lane.

 I had just finished my own one-hour driving lesson (yes, I’m 29 and am just learning to drive now), and the subsequent student was a 16-year old from a fancy suburban high school.
 As his first assignment in the lesson, our instructor had him drive me home, so I got the chance to see another novice handle a car.

 “Why,” I thought to myself as we almost hit a truck, “does this boy think he’s a better driver than everyone else, when he’s no better than me… and I think I stink?”
 Then I remembered a useful little word from English class: Hubris.

 If my tenth grade students are actually doing their February Vacation homework right now (ahem, ahem) they should be playing an online video game I gave them to practice Literary Terms like “allusion,” “liminal space,” “juxtaposition,” “theme,” and “foreshadowing” or grammatical corrections like “apart vs. a part” which will appear on their upcoming MCAS state exam.
 And, if they are chugging away at this “Space Invaders” game as ordered, they may encounter the wonderful word, “Hubris,” too.